ga-wdi-boston/fundamentals-diagnostic/diagnostic.md

 What is the value of `groceryList[2]`?

-'a stick of butter' since it is the value in the 3rd index
+'a stick of butter' since it is the value in the 3rd index in the array.

 ## Question 7